×

 Install insulation

 If you’ve added ventilation, then you may wish to add insulation too.
 This will ensure the property is a comfortable temperature for your tenants.
-But it will also help avoid condensation forming.
+It will also help avoid condensation forming.

 Here are some insulation measures to consider: